-Quickly Get (Extract) Filenames from FilePaths in Excel using VBA Macro
+Extract Filenames from FilePaths in Excel with VBA Macro

 ← PrevNext →

-Let’s assume, you have a list of filepaths in one of the columns in your excel sheet and you want extract only filenames from each given file path and write the name of the file in the next column.
-You can do this using excel formulas.
-However, here I am going to show you a simple example on how quickly you can get or extract filenames from a list of paths using VBA macro.
+Let’s assume you have a list of file paths in one of the columns in your Excel sheet, and you want to extract only the filenames from each path and write them in the next column.
+While this can be done using Excel formulas, I'll show you a simple example of how you can quickly achieve this using a VBA macro.

 Extract FileName from FilePath using VBA

-Let me explain the above image before I show you the code.
-The first column has the file path, that is, all the files are in the C drive, inside a folder named test.
-There are different file types and I wish to extract or get only the filenames from the path and show it in the second column.
+Let me explain the image above before I show you the code.
+The first column contains the file paths, with all the files located in the C drive within a folder named test.
+There are various file types, and my goal is to extract only the filenames from each given file path and display them in the second column.

 Now create a macro with any name you want and open the VBA IDE.
 Find Project Explorer tools from the top tools bar or simply press Ctrl+r to open the Project Explorer window.
 From the list of Excel objects find Sheet1 and double click it to open window to write the macro.